wiklam/agar.wp/README.md

 Library requirements are specified in requirements.txt

 # Game
-Game allow us to play simpler version agar.io.
+Game allow us to play simpler version agar.io using network sockets.
 Steer your ball using arrow keys, try to get as big as you can.

 # Before running the game
 User have to change the server ip addres in module network.py, the ip addres is displayed when the server starts - in line 15L self.server = "..."